‘Everyday Reading’: A richly informative book relives the glory days of Hindi magazine publishing

 What everyone was reading

-Mandhwani studies this phenomenon primarily through two magazines Sarita and Dharmyug, the publishing house Hind Pocket Books and also through genre magazines such as Maya, Rasili Kahaniyan, and Manoranjan Kahaniyan.
+Mandhwani studies this phenomenon primarily through two magazines Sarita and Dharmyug, the publishing house Hind Pocket Books and also through genre magazines such as Maya, Rasili Kahaniyan, and Manohar Kahaniyan.
 From Mandhwani’s diligent research and lucid writing emerges a thrilling and colourful narrative of a time long gone by – and perhaps slowly being forgotten.
 It takes the reader back in time to see for themselves the changing face of the Indian middle class.
 A book that doubles up as a time capsule.

 Reasonably priced, beautifully produced, and thoughtfully curated, Sarita did not just offer something for every reader but made bold choices about the kind of magazine it wanted to be.
 Mandhwani highlights editor-publisher Vishwa Nath’s aspirations to democratise Hindi.
 He leaned more towards Hindustani instead of Hindi to argue “against a homogenised nationalist imagination.”
 Furthermore, it preferred to stay out of language debates vis-a-vis English.
 Nath quite readily accepted that English was the lingua franca of the hour and it was futile to compete with its popularity and usefulness.
 Instead, the focus was resolutely on creating a quality magazine that took its reader – and their suggestions – seriously and printed writings that were both interesting and easy to understand.